DjFix/studioone_functions/README.md

 ```

 - **getTracksByName(string, [integer])**</br>
-Returns an array of arrange tracks containing the string.
+Returns an array of arrange tracks where the track name contains the string.
 Matching: 0 or none = no case sensitivity, 1 = case sensitive matching

 - **renameTracks(string, string)**</br>
 Replace parts of all track name.
 Case sensitive matching (search string, replacment string)